midtown-ai/glossary/glossary/a.md

  See also [A], ...

+# Algorithmic Amplification

+ ~ happens whenever there is a ranking

+ The extent to which the algorithm gives

+ 1. can spread armful content (want no amplification at all)
+ 1. unfair allocation of expose of <> groups (want balanced amplification instead)

+ Amplification occurs as the result of the interaction between many models, people, and policies in a complex system.

+ Algorithm on twitter:
+  * search function
+  * alerts/notifications
+  * account recommendations
+  * main feed
+  * exploration space
+  * peripheral models
+    * ...
+  * auxiliary models
+    * content moderation models
+    * toxicity model
+    * popular backfill (recommend popular connection if not enough friends)

+ Measuring algorithmic amplification
+  * compared to the default (reverse) chronological feed/ordering with only accounts you follow
+  * compared to the default randomization

+ Reduce amplification
+  * :warning: in the case of armful content what we care about is how quickly we can remove it
+  * bottom up approach to reduce amplification ... use the variance over different groups (var = 0 if all the groups are exposed the same way)

+ More at:
+  * ...

+ See also [A], ...

 # Algorithmic Bias

  refers to the presence of unfair or discriminatory outcomes in algorithms, which can occur when the data used to train these algorithms is biased in some way.
 Here's an example of algorithmic bias: